polpielladev/polpiella.dev/README.md

-## Portfolio Website 💼
+## polpiella.dev

-Welcome to the source code for my personal site, which you can find at: https://www.polpiella.dev.
+Welcome to the source code for my personal site, blog and home of the [iOS CI Newsletter](https://polpiella.dev/newsletter).

-WIP 🚧
+The site is built using [Astro](https://astro.build) and deployed in [Vercel](https://vercel.com).